 When your application is reviewed, you will be notified by e-mail regarding an interview.
 Your application may be placed on hold if incomplete.
 An invitation to interview does not guarantee a spot, so please respond promptly.
 Our interview season runs from late October until mid January.
-We typically interview two to three days per week.
+We typically interview two days per week.

 During the interview day, which lasts until early afternoon, the applicant will attend a teaching conference, tour our facilities, and meet with faculty and housestaff.
 Once weekly our residents host a "happy hour" for applicants who are in Chicago.

 Should you have questions, please contact our residency manager, Wendy Shulman, MEd, at (312) 942-2127 or firstname.lastname@example.org.

 Rush also offers a combined residency in Internal Medicine-Pediatrics.
 Please address inquiries regarding this to the program coordinator at email@example.com.